ON THE POSSIBILITY AND DESIRABILITY OF PEACE

 A chillingly persuasive rationalism is convincingly achieved; even if the reader knows the publication history of the document, doubts can’t be entirely allayed.
 The contents of the report are experienced as simultaneously horrifying and completely logical.
 Such is Lewin’s mastery – creating this level of ambiguity is a beautiful balancing act.

 But did he write it?
 Was he the hoaxer, or was the hoax a hoax?
-Would it be so difficult to threaten or induce someone into claiming authorship in order to discredit an authentic document?
+Would it be so difficult to threaten or induce an editor into claiming authorship in order to discredit an authentic document?

 If it is fiction, it’s arguably an achievement worthy of a place alongside the dystopian visions of Huxley and Orwell.
 In fact it somewhat resembles Orwell’s book-within-a-book, ‘The Theory and Practice of Oligarchical Collectivism’, and has a similar effect on the reader.
 Suddenly what we see in the world starts to make sense, and the juggernaut of warfare, crushing millions beneath its wheels, becomes comprehensible — and even more sickening and terrifying.
 The system stands revealed in all its psychopathic glory.
 War is essential in maintaining balance in the economy by destroying surpluses.
 War perpetuates poverty, for without the poor the system would collapse.
 Orwell, through his off-stage character Emmanuel Goldstein, makes a similar revelation.
 In Chapter III of ‘The Theory and Practice’, we read: